State Expansion of Telehealth and Licensing Waivers

 During the public health emergency, all 50 states and the District of Columbia used emergency authority to waive some aspect(s) of state licensure requirements to facilitate patients getting care.
 This has provided an unprecedented opportunity for patients, providers, and policymakers to explore the impact of cross-state care.
 This has benefited the delivery of health care in many ways, but perhaps most notably, it has opened up many new avenues for patient choice and access to care.

 As states begin to lift their COVID-19 emergency waivers or let them expire, many of the telehealth and licensure flexibilities enacted at the start of the pandemic to ensure continuity and access to care for patients are also expiring.
 As such, the Alliance has created a chart outlining which states have lifted their COVID-19 emergency waivers, and how this has impacted telehealth and licensing flexibilities in each state.
 This document will be updated regularly, and can be found below.

-- Of these 24 states, 21 states still have licensure flexibilities in place.
-Licensure flexibilities have expired in MS, NM, and TN despite emergency declarations still in place.
-Alabama and Arkansas issued new state emergency declarations that reinstate state licensure flexibilities.
+- Of these 13 states, 9 states still have licensure flexibilities in place.
+Licensure flexibilities have expired in CT, DE, IL, and NM, despite emergency declarations still in place.

 - CA is going through a phased rollback of COVID-era waivers, however waivers on telehealth and licensure are still in place.

 - In total, 15 states still have licensure flexibilities in place.